 The following discussion is a summary of subsurface conditions encountered in our explorations.
 For more detailed information regarding subsurface conditions at specific exploration locations, refer to the attached hand auger logs.
 Also, please note that subsurface conditions can vary between exploration locations, as discussed in the Uncertainty and Limitations section below.

 Soil

-On-site soils are anticipated to consist of undocumented fill, topsoil, and Willamette silt soils as described below.
+On-site soils are anticipated to consist of topsoil, clayey silt, and clay, as described below.